Skip to main content

 A master's thesis embodies original work by the candidate, conducted under the supervision of members of the faculty of Smith College.
 As a contribution to knowledge within appropriate fields, the work must, without fail, be clear, be grammatically correct and include a review of pertinent literature.

-The thesis director must be a member of the Smith faculty in your department/program.
+The thesis director must be a member of the Smith faculty in the candidate’s department/program.
 The second reader is normally a faculty member in the same department.
 The third reader should be someone external to the department who is qualified to assess the form and content of the thesis.
 Qualified faculty at outside institutions may be asked to serve as readers.

 Two copies of the thesis (one Word document and one pdf) must be submitted electronically to the Office of Graduate and Special Programs by the last day of examinations.
 An additional copy of the thesis should be presented directly to the thesis director before the last day of classes.
 If any extension of time becomes necessary, arrangements should be made with the director of graduate and special programs.
 Once the thesis has been submitted to the Office of Graduate and Special Programs, it becomes the property of Smith College.
 No changes or corrections can be made after the thesis has been submitted.